oven-sh/bun/README.md

 bun is a new:

-- JavaScript runtime with Web APIs like [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/fetch), [`WebSocket`](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket), and several more builtin. bun embeds JavaScriptCore, which tends to be faster and more memory efficient than more popular engines like V8 (though harder to embed)
+- JavaScript runtime with Web APIs like [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/fetch), [`WebSocket`](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket), and several more Web APIs built-in. bun embeds JavaScriptCore, which tends to be faster and more memory efficient than more popular engines like V8 (though harder to embed)
 - JavaScript/TypeScript/JSX transpiler
 - JavaScript & CSS bundler
 - Task runner for package.json scripts